 To the surprise of Ella Waldek, Mae Young, and Eva Lee, the county sheriff took them to a Travelers’ Hotel in East Liverpool, Ohio, for questioning.
 They were later locked up in a hotel room because "they had no prison facilities for women."

-They were on their way to being accused of manslaughter in the first degree.
+The authorities planned on accusing them of manslaughter in the first degree.

 The women said they "just couldn’t understand what had happened."
 No unusual holds or twists had been used in the match.